AmirhosseinOlyaei/creative-painter-io/README.md

 			- [x] Scope out the logic of JS solution
 				- Bring in all DOM elements
                 - Listen to the event on the prompt input
+                - Clear the existing images before making the API call
             	- On the blur event, call the image generate API
                 - Show the image in the browser
-                - Refresh the page on every call
                 - Add a loading animation while waiting for the content to load